alextanhongpin/ideas/README.md

 ## Sudoku Solver

 Look into how to solve sudoku uisng the `Dancing Links` and `Algorithm X` algorithms.
+Working solution with TypeScript [here](https://github.com/alextanhongpin/algorithm-x).

 ## Relevant Search